thisisdinhvu/VieMedChat/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-15-blue.svg)
 ![Docker](https://img.shields.io/badge/Docker-Enabled-blue.svg)

-> **Lưu ý:** Dự án này là sản phẩm nghiên cứu và học tập.
-Các thông tin y tế chỉ mang tính chất tham khảo, không thay thế lời khuyên của bác sĩ chuyên khoa.
+> **Disclaimer:** This project is for research and educational purposes only.
+The medical information provided is for reference only and does not substitute for professional medical advice, diagnosis, or treatment.

-## 📖 Giới thiệu
+## 📖 Introduction

-**VieMedChat** là hệ thống chatbot tư vấn y tế sử dụng công nghệ **RAG (Retrieval-Augmented Generation)** và **Agentic AI**.
-Hệ thống được thiết kế để hỗ trợ người dùng tra cứu thông tin bệnh lý, triệu chứng và thuốc một cách chính xác, nhanh chóng bằng ngôn ngữ tự nhiên (Tiếng Việt).
+**VieMedChat** is an advanced medical chatbot system leveraging **RAG (Retrieval-Augmented Generation)** and **Agentic AI** technologies.
+The system is designed to assist users in looking up medical information, symptoms, and medications accurately and quickly using natural language (Vietnamese).

-### ✨ Tính năng nổi bật
+### ✨ Key Features
-- 🤖 **AI Agent thông minh**: Tự động phân loại câu hỏi và chọn công cụ xử lý phù hợp (RAG, Calculator, General Chat).
+- 🤖 **Intelligent AI Agent**: Automatically classifies user queries and selects the appropriate tool (RAG, Calculator, General Chat).
-- 📚 **RAG Knowledge Base**: Truy xuất thông tin từ kho dữ liệu y tế uy tín, giảm thiểu ảo giác (hallucination) của LLM.
+- 📚 **RAG Knowledge Base**: Retrieves information from trusted medical data sources, minimizing LLM hallucinations.
-- 🧠 **Fine-tuned Model**: Sử dụng mô hình Qwen 2.5 được tinh chỉnh riêng cho tác vụ y tế tiếng Việt.
+- 🧠 **Fine-tuned Model**: Utilizes a Qwen 2.5 model specifically fine-tuned for Vietnamese medical tasks.
-- 💬 **Giao diện thân thiện**: Chatbot tương tác tự nhiên, hỗ trợ lưu lịch sử trò chuyện.
+- 💬 **User-Friendly Interface**: Natural chat interaction with conversation history support.

 ---